Chart Color Schemes

 Health outcomes in Macquarie Fields are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Macquarie Fields shows below-average health outcomes, with common conditions being somewhat typical but higher than national averages among older cohorts.
-Private health cover is very low at approximately 47% of the total population (~6,772 people), compared to 49.3% in Greater Sydney and a national average of 55.3%.
-The most prevalent medical conditions are arthritis (8.0%) and asthma (7.7%), while 69.9% of residents report no medical ailments, close to the Greater Sydney average of 70.3%.
+Macquarie Fields shows below-average health outcomes with common conditions being somewhat typical but higher than national averages in older cohorts.
+Private health cover is very low at approximately 47% of the total population (~6,772 people), compared to 49.3% across Greater Sydney and a national average of 55.3%.
+The most prevalent medical conditions are arthritis (8.0%) and asthma (7.7%), while 69.9% of residents report no medical ailments, slightly lower than the Greater Sydney average of 70.3%.

-The area has 15.4% of residents aged 65 and over (2,227 people), with health outcomes among seniors presenting challenges that require more attention than the broader population.
+The area has 15.4% of residents aged 65 and over (2,227 people).
+Health outcomes among seniors require more attention due to presenting challenges compared to the broader population.

 Frequently Asked Questions - Health